-TECHNOLOGY (TCH)
+TECHNOLOGY (TCH) TCH100

-TCH100 CREDITS: 3 PREREQUISITE(S): NONE

-Introduction to Design $\mathbf{\mathcal{G}}$
+Introduction to Design

-and the human dimension, discussing the role of human beings in the design proce the course discusses the scope of design uman beings in all aspects of thinking and practice.
-This cours e nature of human beings and their physical, psychological, sp ess is considered, discovering how designers respond to human in personal, social and cultural environments, observing how o es and environmental systems.
-Students in the course will revie the human condition. piritual and/or cultural needs.
-Then, the need as well as issues of value.
-Lastly, design has permeated human life
+True design stresses the importance of human beings in all aspects of thinking and practice.
+This course begins with exploration of design and the human dimension, discussing the nature of human beings and their physical, psychological, spiritual and/or cultural needs.
+Then, the role of human beings in the design process is considered, discovering how designers respond to human need as well as issues of value.
+Lastly, the course discusses the scope of design in personal, social and cultural environments, observing how design has permeated human life through images, physical objects, services and environmental systems.
+Students in the course will review, write, reflect and develop an understanding of design and its place in the human condition.

-TCH115 CREDITS: 3 PREREQUISITE(S): NONE
+TCH115 CREDITS: 3 PREREQUISITE(S): NONE TCH115 UREDITS: 3 PREREQUISITE(S): NONE

 Thinking Strategies

-technologists.
-Students will learn the log systems, creative, lateral and parallel thin sciplinary, project-oriented approach to applied thinking strategical basis, history and potential for application of the following nking.
-Assignments and projects will guide students toward an plines in emerging technology industries, as well as to their per dimensions of thinking: critical, understanding of how thinking
+This course will offer students a cross-disciplinary, project-oriented approach to applied thinking strategies as they may relate to technologists.
+Students will learn the logical basis, history and potential for application of the following dimensions of thinking: critical, systems, creative, lateral and parallel thinking.
+Assignments and projects will guide students toward an understanding of how thinking dimensions relate to their intended disciplines in emerging technology industries, as well as to their personal educational aspirations.

-TCH200 CREDITS: 3 PREREQUISITE(S): NONE
+TCH200 CREDITS: 3 PREREQUISITE(S): NONE op Product Development

-Product Development 🥳

-understanding of the product development lifecycle for techno ne contemporary market.
-Product case studies and insights into
+This course provides the student with an understanding of the product development lifecycle for technologies from inception to innovation to production and through distribution to the contemporary market.
+Product case studies and insights into long tail product development will be discussed.

-TCH211 CREDITS: 3 PREREQUISITE(S): NONE
+TCH211

 Industry Innovation

-the contemporary era to identify success identification, problem-solving, project m an be executed in such a way that adds value to customers.
-Th factors through methodologies, case studies and thought leade nanagement, and various systematic methods of innovation.
-Stu ences and involved in idea generation through a proprietary fra ors Program.) ership.
-Topics include trend udents will be exposed to self-directed
+Innovation is about creating ideas that can be executed in such a way that adds value to customers.
+This course explores major innovations of the contemporary era to identify success factors through methodologies, case studies and thought leadership.
+Topics include trend identification, problem-solving, project management, and various systematic methods of innovation.
+Students will be exposed to self-directed learning through process-oriented experiences and involved in idea generation through a proprietary framework.
+(This course may also be offered for students enrolled in the Honors Program.)

-TCH270 CREDITS: 3 PREREQUISITE(S): TCH100
+TCH270 CREDITS: 3 PREREQUISITE(S): TCH100 Ô

-The Design Process  🦿
+The Design Process d'

-This course will expose students to the an may include user research, use cases and nalytical processes and skills that underpin the creative proces d usability, ergonomic analysis, materials selection, production , model making, prototyping and testing.
-Additionally, students processes, hand drawing and
+This course will expose students to the analytical processes and skills that underpin the creative process of product design.
+These processes may include user research, use cases and usability, ergonomic analysis, materials selection, production processes, hand drawing and sketching, comparative product research, model making, prototyping and testing.
+Additionally, students will develop AutoCAD skills designed to allow for 3D design of products.

-TCH310 CREDITS: 3 PREREQUISITE(S): ENG101
+TCH310

-Technology, Society and Et
+Technology, Society and Ethics

-The course will introduce students to ess technology.
-Students will explore ethical sential concepts necessary to evaluate the social and ethical im theories, construct moral dilemmas, and consider the nature a nat are influencing global societies of the 21st Century.
-(This c and meaning of real-world scenarios
+The course will introduce students to essential concepts necessary to evaluate the social and ethical impacts of accelerating technology.
+Students will explore ethical theories, construct moral dilemmas, and consider the nature and meaning of real-world scenarios that highlight technological challenges that are influencing global societies of the 21st Century.
+(This course may also be offered to students enrolled in the Honors Program).